crayboi420/crayboi420/README.md

 ## Intro
-Hey I'm Kanav, a student studying Material Science at DTU, Denmark.
+Hey I'm Kanav, a Master's Graduate in Material Science at DTU, Denmark.
 I'm an avid learner and am interested in material simulations.
-I have recently been learning Computational Fluid Dynamics and will be quite proficient by the end of the semester.

 However, my interests aren't just limited to physics simulations.
-I'm also very interested in Data Science and game dev.
-I don't have much experience in either however but would like to undertake any projects related to them.
-I love algorithms which is the main reason game dev and data science interest me.
+I'm also very interested in Data Engineering and Backend Development.
+I have a strong proficiency in python and am developing my skills in languages like Go and C++ to develop a deeper understanding of coding in general.